hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

   - Additionally hyprlock will parse `<br/>` for your convenience.
 (That's a linebreak) Remember to enable linebreaks in your spans with `allow_breaks="true"`.
-- Positioning is done via halign, valign and position.
+- Positioning is done via halign, valign, position, and zindex.
 Position is an added offset to the result of alignment.
   - halign: `left`, `center`, `right`, `none`. valign: `top`, `center`, `bottom`, `none`
+  - zindex: Widgets with larger numbers will be placed above widgets with smaller numbers.
+All widgets default to 0, except background which defaults to -1.

 ### Shadowable